Malaysia's top 40 foods

 20. Tepung pelita

-A kind of kuih (Malay-style pastry), tepung pelita easily takes the cake when compared to its post-dinner relatives.
-At some point just about everyone has over-indulged in this two-layered coconut milk-based sweet.
+A kind of kuih (Malay-style pastry), tepung pelita easily takes the cake when compared with its post-dinner relatives.
+At some point just about everyone has overindulged in this two-layered coconut milk-based sweet.

 On the top layer, thick coconut milk with salt; on the bottom, a similar milky liquid mixed with sugar and pandan leaves to turn it green.

-Note: Editor's note: This article was previously published in 2013.
-It was reformatted, updated and republished in 2017 and again in February 2021.